-isilverdikidirkaida Oktourisiokiduksi
+BING-Diaphragm Carburettor Type 48

-As the BING type 48 our BING type 47 is the ideal carburation unit for equipment which has to operate reliably in all positions and attitudes (chain saws, brush cutters) or else which is subjected to particularly heavy vibrations.

-With throttle valve diameters between 14,3 and about 16 mm, a choke diameter of 19 mm and venturi diameters between 8 and 13 mm (intermediate sizes are also available) it is especially suitable for chain saws and similar equipments in the medium and lower power range.
+The BING Type 48 diaphragm carburettor is the ideal carburation unit for equipment which has to operate reliably in all positions and attitudes (chain saws, hammer drills, etc.) or else which is subjected to particularly heavy vibrations (tampers, vibrating plates, etc.).
+With throttle valve diameters of 16 mm and 19 mm (intermediate sizes available on demand) and a choke diameter of 17.5 and 19 mm (intermediate sizes are also available), it is especially suitable for chain saws in the medium power range.